Infosheet No. 13

 - The school is closed pursuant to Section 32 of the Schools Act, or

-- Previously contracted substitute services are not required for any other reason(s) and the substitute teacher is not notified prior to reporting for duty at the school that his/her services are not required.
+- Previously contracted substitute services are not required for any other reason(s) and the substitute teacher is not notified prior to reporting for duty at the school that their services are not required.

 (f) Salary Increments